-- Check to see that the power LED is green and that the network cables are installed correctly. - Make sure you are not connecting the USB and the Ethernet port to the same PC at the same time. - 3.
-Make sure that your PC and the router are on the same network segment.
+- Check to see that the power LED is green and that the network cables are installed correctly.
+If the LED is off, make sure the router is turned on.
+If the LED is red, please contact your ISP. - 2.
+Check the Ethernet network cable is plugged in correctly.
+If the LAN LED does not turn green when the Ethernet cable is connected to the router, check the cable. - 3.
+Make sure you have connected the Ethernet port to the PC. - Make sure that your PC and the router are on the same network segment.
 The router's default IP address is 192.168.1.1.
 If you are running a Windows-based PC, type ipconfig /all (or winipcfg /all on Windows 95, 98, or ME) at a command prompt to determine the IP address of your network adapter.
 Make sure that it is within the same 192.168.1.x subnet.
 Your PC's subnet mask must match the router's subnet mask.
-The router has a default subnet mask of 255.255.255.0. - 4.
-Make sure NAT is enabled if you are using private addresses on the LAN ports.
+The router has a default subnet mask of 255.255.255.0. - If the router is in Bridge mode, you may need to set your PC to a fixed IP address within the same subnet as the modem (i.e. 192.168.1.2)